 Table 1 presents generator-level descriptive statistics on our analysis data separately for generators subject to U.S. state air toxics standard enforcement and MATS.
 Our analysis data contain 319 IPP coal generators, of which 93 are subject to U.S. state enforcement and 226 are subject to MATS.
 They include a total of 2,881 generator-year observations.
 These statistics suggest that it is reasonable to assume that generators are technologically similar across the two sets of U.S. states.
-Specifically, generator mean capacity levels and heat rates are similar across the two sets of U.S. states, though there is substantial variation in these characteristics within each set of U.S. states.
+Specifically, generator mean capacity levels and heat rates are similar across the two sets of U.S. states.
 Generators in U.S. states with air toxics standards do face lower average coal fuel prices than generators subject to MATS (\$1.70 vs \$2.13 per MMBtu), which then feeds into lower marginal fuel costs (\$17.85/MWh vs \$26.23/MWh).

 While generators' underlying characteristics are fairly similar across enforcement regimes, their technology adoption and exit decisions are quite different.
 Table 2 reports the number of generators that adopt air toxics abatement technology or exit the market by years to enforcement.
-These data show that generators subject to state standards were much more likely to adopt pollution abatement technology than exit, while the reverse is true for generators subject to MATS.
-Although this could reflect MATS being stricter than U.S. state standards, it could also be explained by differences in underlying market conditions.
-Specifically, natural
+We see that for both generators subject to U.S. state standards and those subject to MATS, there is substantial technology adoption and exit before the policy deadline.
+These "early" actions may occur for a variety of reasons, including that: (1) unrelated maintenance